microsoft/vscode-docs/docs/python/tutorial-deploy-containers.md

     ![Context menu command on an App Service for Add New Setting](images/deploy-containers/add-app-service-setting.png)

-1. Right-click the App Service and select **Restart** to apply the setting.
+1. The App Service restarts automatically when you change settings.
+You can also right-click the App Service and select **Restart** at any time.

 1. After the service has restarted, browse the site at `http://<name>.azurewebsites.net`.
 You can `kbstyle(Ctrl+click)` the URL in the Output panel, or right-click the App Service in the **Azure: App Service** explorer and select **Browse Website**.